 ACS Community Cat Program

 Details: ACS CCP Voucher for each cat is required & cats must be in a wire transport or trap.
-No airline or soft carriers.
-Contact: By email
+We do not accept cats in airline, wire, or soft carriers/kennels.

 be a resident of the city of San Antonio to use this program.

 Participating Clinics: City of San Antonio Animal Care Services

 City of San Antonio

 Details: The surgery is free.
 The cat will need proof of current rabies or they will need to be purchased at that time.

 Rabies Vaccine Cost: varies on clinic partner.